While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 Offsetting capital gains with losses

-Homeowners may also be surprised to learn that they can potentially offset capital gains on their home with realized capital losses on securities or other assets.
+Homeowners can potentially offset capital gains on their home with realized capital losses on securities or other assets.
 This may be possible if you sell other assets at a loss in the same year you sell your home, or if you have losses from previous years that you've carried forward for tax purposes.
-If you're considering pursuing tax-loss harvesting by selling securities, just be mindful of any potential for wash sales and make sure not to throw off your investment plan.
+If you're considering pursuing tax-loss harvesting by selling securities, be mindful of potential wash sales and make sure not to throw off your investment plan.
 Consider working with a financial professional to identify a tax-loss harvesting strategy that's consistent with your long-term investment goals.